Tuition and Financial Aid

 Guaranteed Tuition Plan

 Beginning fall 2007, The University of Texas at Dallas introduced the Guaranteed Tuition Plan.
 The Guaranteed Tuition Plan is designed to help new students and their families better plan for the cost of a college education, while allowing the University to maintain the quality of its academic programs.
-Under the terms of the plan, undergraduate students enrolling at UT Dallas for the first time for the fall 2019, spring 2020, and summer 2020 semesters are charged for tuition and mandatory fees fixed at a rate that is good for 12 consecutive semesters including summer terms.
+Under the terms of the plan, undergraduate students enrolling at UT Dallas for the first time for the fall 2020, spring 2021, and summer 2021 semesters are charged for tuition and mandatory fees fixed at a rate that is good for 12 consecutive semesters including summer terms.
 The charges per semester credit hour for tuition and mandatory fees at UT Dallas depend on the number of semester credit hours for which a student enrolls.
 Other User Fees for courses and services including, for example, parking, and housing fees, are subject to change.
-More information on the Guaranteed Tuition Plan can be found at www.utdallas.edu/tuition.
+More information on the Guaranteed Tuition Plan can be found under Tuition Plans.

 In the event a student is unable to complete their degree requirements in four years, that student will be advanced to the subsequent Guaranteed Tuition rate.
 Students enrolling after three consecutive semesters have elapsed will be placed in the Guaranteed Tuition Rate plan applicable to all new incoming students.